The Executive Edge

 A course-by-course international credential evaluation of your transcripts from a NACES organization may be required if you were educated outside of the United States.

 For more information about international credentials, test score requirements, or applying as international students, please submit a pre-application or contact us.

-Once an application is complete, qualified candidates are invited to campus for an admissions interview.
-Virtual interviews are available for applicants located outside the NYC metro area.
+Once an application is complete, qualified candidates are invited for an admissions interview.
+At this time, all interviews are being conducted virtually via Skype or Zoom.

 Once an application is complete, it is reviewed by the program’s admission committee.
 Admissions decisions are disseminated according to the notification dates listed in the Key Dates table above.

-Applicants who meet the application submission deadlines for rounds 1 and 2 may be eligible for an Executive Programs Fellowship award (follow link for full details and requirements for award eligibility).
+Applicants who have met the application submission deadline for Rounds 1 or 2 may be eligible for an Executive Programs Fellowship award (follow link for full details and requirements for award eligibility).

 Corporate sponsorship and reimbursement

 We encourage applicants to inquire about financial sponsorship or tuition reimbursement opportunities through their employers.
 We recommend that you speak to your human resources department and manager before applying to determine the level of support your organization may provide.
 This is an important step since some organizations and companies have policies that differentiate the support provided for Executive Masters programs (i.e. only covering tuition and not additional fees).

 Sponsorship is not required as a condition for admission into a program.